If you are looking to boost physical and mental health, cardio exercise offers several benefits.

 So there are limitations in performing cardio.
 Too much of everything is not good.
 And yes, there’s a thing like exercising too much.

-If you do low-intensity type of cardio (like brisk walking), you can exercise 5 days a week for half an hour.
+If you do a low-intensity type of cardio (like brisk walking), you can exercise 5 days a week for half an hour.

 But if you do high-intensity workouts, consider exercising for about 3 days a week.